Defendants confess to child sex abuse at German campsite | DW | 27.06.2019

-Two of three defendants on trail for sexually abusing dozens of children at a campsite have confessed to the court.
+Two of three defendants on trial for sexually abusing dozens of children at a campsite have confessed in court.

-The two main defendants standing trial for sexually abusing dozens of children at campsite in a small town in western Germany confessed on Thursday to the court.
+Two of the three main defendants standing trial for sexually abusing dozens of children at a campsite in a small town in western Germany confessed on Thursday to nearly all the charges brought against them.

 Read more: Child sex abuse at German campsite: How authorities failed the victims

-More than 40 children between the ages of three and 14 are said to have been sexually abused on a campsite in Lügde over the years in a sprawling pedophilia case that has also triggered investigations into the failings of the local youth welfare office and police.
+More than 40 children between the ages of 3 and 14 are were sexually abused on a campsite in Lügde over the years in a sprawling pedophilia case that has also triggered investigations into the failings of the local youth welfare office and police.

-The charges against Andreas V., who lived there permanently, includes 298 criminal offences.
-His neighbor Mario S. is also said to have sexually abused children, and watched and gave tips via online chat to Heiko V., who did the same.
+The charges against Andreas V., who lived there permanently, includes 298 criminal offenses.
+His neighbor Mario S. also confess to the crimes of sexually abusing children, he also watched and directed abuse via online chat with the third defendant, Heiko V.

 More to come...